 A septic system can provide decades of reliable service if it is well-designed and properly installed and maintained.
 To understand how your septic system works and what can go wrong, it helps to have a visual aide explain the process.
 Keeping a septic tank and its components in good shape can save tens of thousands in repairs and replacements.
 Here is an overview of how a typical septic system works in the average home.

 A septic system is designed to break down waste with the help of bacteria.
-While bacteria thrive in the tank and drain field, the septic system leaves water clean enough to safely exist in the environment once it drains out.
 Achieving this involves the following step-by-step process:

-4. Water that has been treated is released into the groundwater and aquifer.
+4. Release of Treated Water: Water that has been treated is released into the groundwater and aquifer.

 How to Keep Your Septic System in Good Shape